 The Indian mathematician Brahmagupta (c.
 598 – 668 AD) invented the rules for addition, subtraction and multiplication with zero and negative numbers.
 He was also an astronomer and made many other discoveries in mathematics.
 Unfortunately, his writings did not contain any proofs, so we don’t know how he derived his results.

 Aryabhata (आर्यभट) was one of the first mathematicians and astronomers in the golden age of Indian mathematics.
 He defined trigonometric functions, solved simultaneous quadratic equations, found approximations for π, and realised that π is irrational.

 Hypatia (c.
 360 – 415 AD) was a prominent astronomer and mathematician in ancient Alexandria.
-She was also the first female mathematician whose life is work is reasonably well recorded.
+She was also the first female mathematician whose life and work are reasonably well recorded.
 She edited or wrote commentaries on many of the scientific books of her time, and constructed astrolabes and hydrometers.